carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 # Ensemble methods

-What's better than one decision tree, perhaps two, or three?
+What's better than one decision tree?
+Perhaps two? or three?
 How about enough trees to make up a forest?
-If we think back to classification with decision trees we stumbled into the problem of overfitting our training data.
+Ensemble methods bundle individual models together and use each of their outputs to contribute towards a final consensus for a given problem.
 Ensemble methods are based on the mantra that the whole is greater than the sum of the parts.

-If we combine predictions from a series of over/under fitting estimators then we can often produce a better final prediction than using a single reliable model.
-Decision trees and regressions are often very sensitive to outliers and so are well suited to be a part of an ensemble.
+Thinking back to the classification episode with decision trees we quickly stumbled into the problem of overfitting our training data.
+If we combine predictions from a series of over/under fitting estimators then we can often produce a better final prediction than using a single reliable model - in the same way that humans often hear multiple opinions on a scenario before deciding a final outcome.
+Decision trees and regressions are often very sensitive to training outliers and so are well suited to be a part of an ensemble.

 Ensemble methods are used for a variety of applciations including, but not limited to, search systems and object detection.
 We can use any model/estimator available in sci-kit learn to create an ensemble.
 There are three main methods to create ensembles approaches:

+* Stacking
+* Bagging
+* Boosting

+Let's explore them in a bit more depth.

 ### Stacking

 This is where we train a series of different models/estimators on the same input data in parallel.
 We then take the output of each model and pass them into a final decision algorithm/model that makes the final prediction.

-The emphasis with stacking is to choose different models that can be used to build up a reliable concensus.
-Regression is typically a good choice for the final decision-making model.
+If we trained the same model multiple times on the same data we would expect very similar answers, and so the emphasis with stacking is to choose different models that can be used to build up a reliable concensus.
+Regression is then typically a good choice for the final decision-making model.

 ![Stacking](../fig/stacking.jpeg)

 [Image from Vasily Zubarev via their blog](https://vas3k.com/blog/machine_learning/)